O1 European Requirements and Stakeholder Analysis

 O3.3 Mapping of OER

-The learning scenarios will be enhanced by recommending existing resources.
+The learning scenarios are enhanced by recommending existing resources.
 For this purpose, we have collected (open) resources to be re-used in schools.
 Each resource is described in our collection using our competency categorization as well as metadata (language, target group, type of resource, …).
-Up to date, we have collected 299 open educational resources and 204 citizen science projects.
+We have collected 299 open educational resources and 204 citizen science projects.

 O4 Trials and validation

 This activity contains also community building.
 Trials are designed with corona restrictions in mind.
-Small scale trials and validation (O4.2-O4.5) are planned for 2022 and will be carried out in partner countries, if corona restrictions allow schools to be open.
+Small scale trials and validation (O4.2-O4.5) were done in 2022 and were carried out in partner countries.

-The report will present the results of the validations.
+O4.6 Initial report: The report presented the results of the validations.
 It will also provide recommendations to update 1) the competence framework and 2) open learning scenarios based on the initial experiences.

-O4.11 Validation Report will present the results of the large scale trials and again provide recommendations for updating learning scenarios and the competence framework
+O4.11 Validation Report present the results of the large scale trials and again provides recommendations for updating learning scenarios and the competence framework

-O4.12 Good Practice Guide will collect and present practices which have been created within the project.
-Also, it is intended to gather good practices from other experts in Europe in this area.
+O4.12 Good Practice Guide has collected practices which have been created within the project.
+Also, it we have gathered good practices from other experts in Europe in this area.